geisweiller/weather-app/README.md

 - The app is built with React + Vite + Typescript.

+- The app use Storybook to develop the components.

 - The app is tested with Vitest + React Testing Library.

 - The app is deployed in Github Pages.